FAQs

 ESR (Enhanced Score Report) is available for cancelled scores also.
 So, if a student is unhappy with his score, he can cancel it, order the ESR, assess where he did not do well and prepare for his next attempt accordingly.

-For the GMAT® Focus Edition, ESRs are automatically a part of the official score report received by the student.
-For GMAT® current, an additional (small) fee of ~USD $30 has to be paid to procure the document.
+For the GMAT® Focus Edition, ESRs are automatically a part of the official score report received by the student..

 If you secure the 90th percentile it means that 90% of the students who have taken the exam in the past three years are below you and 10% are equal to or above you.
 Note that unlike CAT percentiles, where a top college cutoff can go as high as 99.99%ile, a GMAT score above the 94%ile is considered “very good” or “competitive” by most top B-schools